CloudSkills/using-azure-policy/2_Managing-resources-with-Azure-Policy/Managing-Resources-with-Azure-Policy.md

 ### Effects in Azure Policy
-effects within Azure Policy is where you decide how Azure Policy will handle resources that meet the "if" condition of the policy definition.
-There are 7 effects as of this writing that are available.
-2 more are available in preview that are associated with specifically with Kubernetes that we will cover at a later time.
+Effects within Azure Policy is where you decide how Azure Policy will handle resources that meet the "if" condition of the policy definition.
+At the time of this writing, there are 7 effects available.
+2 more effects specifically for Kubernetes are available in preview, however, we will cover them at a later time.

 - Append
     - This allows you to append additional fields to a resource when it is created or updated.